 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average train ticket price from Barcelona to Valencia usually costs around $42.64 two weeks before travel, but can start from as little as $14 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train tickets from Barcelona to Valencia can start from as little as $18.16 when you book in advance and are usually more expensive when purchased on the day.
+Prices can also vary depending the time of day, route and class you book.

-The first train from Barcelona to Valencia leaves at 07:15 from Barcelona Sants.
+The first train from Barcelona to Valencia leaves at 06:05.
 Times and services may vary during weekends and holidays.

-The last train from Barcelona to Valencia leaves at 21:00 from Barcelona Sants.
+The last train from Barcelona to Valencia leaves at 07:07.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Barcelona to Valencia cover a distance of around 188 miles (303 km) during the journey.